-On select South Georgia & the Falklands expeditions in 2017/18 guests will be invited to participate in a BioBlitz.
+On select South Georgia & the Falklands expeditions, guests will be invited to participate in a BioBlitz.
 Defined as a limited amount of time in a defined area, trying to find as many species as possible, it’s citizen science at its coolest in one of the planet’s most wildlife-rich locations.
 Guests will work with naturalists to collect and upload data on sub-Antarctic species.
 Since these islands get relatively few visitors, these contributions will matter.

 Killer whales are the top predator of their environment and a deeper understanding of them provides a crucial baseline for understanding one of the Earth’s most rapidly changing ecosystems.
 We support researchers who use our ship as a platform for killer whale study around the Antarctic Peninsula.